 How much can I save?

-For every £8 you or someone else pays in to the account the government will add another £2 up to a maximum of £2,000 per child per year (or £4,000 for disabled children).
+For every £8 you or someone else pays in to the account the government will add another £2 up to a maximum of £2,000 per child per year (or £4,000 for children with a disability).
 This means that families will receive an extra £20 for every £100 they save towards childcare costs.

 How can I register for the scheme?

-Once you can access the scheme you will be able to open an online account through the government website gov.uk.
-The account can then be used to pay in money to use towards your childcare costs with a childcare provider who has also registered for the scheme.
+You can apply for the scheme through the government's Childcare Choices website.
+Once you have open your account it can be used to pay in money to use towards your childcare costs with a childcare provider who has also registered for the scheme.
 Grandparents, other family members and employers will also be able to pay into the account if they choose.

 If my circumstances change will I be able to withdraw the money from the account?